-If dropped, students may petition their instructor(s) for re-admission by submitting a Petition for Readmission.
+If dropped by faculty, student may petition the instructor(s) for re-admission by submitting a Petition for Readmission.
 Forms are available in the Office of Admissions and Records.
-Denial of the petition may result in a "W" for the course(s).
+Denial of the petition may result in a "W" or an "F" for the course(s).